GDPR

 4. Minimise Data Collection

-This strategy relies on the foundation of Privacy By Design and GDPR - collect and process the least amount of user data to minimise liability and possible impact on privacy in case of breaches.
-Data minimisation can take place in two ways - by limiting the volume of collected data or reducing the population size from organisations source data.
+This strategy relies on the foundation of Privacy By Design and GDPR - collect and process the least amount of user data to minimize liability and possible impact on privacy in case of breaches.
+Data minimization can take place in two ways - by limiting the volume of collected data or reducing the population size from organizations source data.
 Thus, you could choose to select/exclude a section of users or collect only the critical data.

-To support your organisation’s endeavour to be Privacy By Design compliant, you must focus on protecting confidentiality by restricting data observability.
+To support your organization’s endeavour to be Privacy By Design compliant, you must focus on protecting confidentiality by restricting data observability.
 You can achieve it by limiting data access or sharing personal information only on a need to know basis.
-Additionally, you must also encrypt the data to prevent unauthorised access to data during transfer or in storage.
+Additionally, you must also encrypt the data to prevent unauthorized access to data during transfer or in storage.

 6. Separate and Sort Data